jxxcarlson/elm-platform-worker-example/README.md

 # Platform.worker

-This is a little experiment to learn how to use Elm's `Platform.worker` and make simple command-line interfaces for it.
-The worker is a kind of "black box" which accepts input from a CLI via ports, computes a value from the input, and sends it back to the CLI by ports.
-There are two versions of the CLI, described below: a one-shot version, and a repl.
+This is a little experiment to learn how to use Elm's `Platform.worker` for simple command-line programs (CLI).
+The worker is a kind of "black box" which accepts input from a command-line program via ports, computes a value from the input, and sends it back by the same method.
+There are two versions, described below: a one-shot version, and a repl.

 I would like to thank @pd-andy, @urban-a and @jfmengels on the